rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 ---
 layout: page
-title: XQuery IntelliJ Plugin 1.6 Data Model
+title: XQuery IntelliJ Plugin 1.8 Data and Processing Model
 ---

 This document includes material copied from or derived from the XPath and